-The significant global entity (SGE) concept is used to give clarity to taxpayers about whether they are within the scope of the measures to which the definition applies.
+The significant global entity (SGE) concept gives clarity to taxpayers about whether they are within the scope of the measures to which the definition applies.

-An entity is a SGE if it is:
+An entity is an SGE if it is:

 a global parent entity with an annual global income of A$1 billion or more, or